MimChowdhury66/goal-account/README.md

 website: https://dynamic-gingersnap-f1bf56.netlify.app/
 ## About Website

 It is a full responsive landing page website.
-In this website you will find a savings goal calculator from where a customer can calculate calculate their savings goal, get tips and tricks regarding their everyday/monthly expenditure as well as create a goal account instantly.
+In this website you will find a savings goal calculator from where a customer can calculate their savings goal, get tips and tricks regarding their everyday/monthly expenditure as well as create a goal account instantly.

 ### Features